phorward/pynetree/README.md

 	  INT (5)

-Grammars may also be expressed in pynetree's own BNF-styled grammar definition language.
-This language allows to configure the entire parser behavor, including token and whitespace symbol declaration and informations from which rules the abstract syntax tree that is build during the parse process is constructed.
+Grammars may also be expressed in pynetree's self-hosted BNF-styled grammar definition language.
+This language allows to configure the entire parser behavior, including token and whitespace symbol declaration and information from which rules the abstract syntax tree that is build during the parse process is constructed.

 The following example code below produces exactly the same parser with the same output as shown above, but all is defined within the grammar definition step.